 You may have heard that weight loss and washboard abdominals are made in the kitchen.
 There is no doubt this is true.
 Does exercise have a place?
 Absolutely.
 Does exercise help with weight loss and maintenance?
 Absolutely.
 Can I lose weight without exercise?
 Absolutely.
 Does exercise make weight loss easier?
 Certainly.

 The most common form of aerobic exercise in the military is running.
 You can run every day and not lose any weight.
-The problem is that exercise is only half of the process of weight loss and running is only one-third of the exercise equation for physical fitness.
-Just like physical fitness requiring aerobic, strength training, and stretching, successful long-term weight loss requires more than just exercise.
+The problem is that exercise is only half of the weight loss process, and running is only one-third of the exercise equation for physical fitness.
+Just like physical fitness requires aerobic, strength training, and stretching, successful long-term weight loss requires more than just exercise.

-The bottom line: Aerobic exercise is not the best, fastest, nor the only way to lose weight.
+The bottom line: Aerobic exercise is not the best, fastest, or only way to lose weight.
 I would honestly say that the best option is a mixture of aerobic, interval, and strength training along with a healthy diet.